tmkn/packageanalyzer/README.md

 ### Watch tests
 `yarn test:watch`

-## Ideas
+## Roadmap
-* Make available as API
+* Stabilize API
+* Provide option to specify a series of checks that should be run
+* Provide package health check (number of open tickets, release velocity etc)
-* Check for specific dependency/maintainer etc
+* Provide check for deprecated packages/unnecessary polyfills
-* Get oldest/newest dependency

 ## License
 MIT